gcsescience.com 21 gcsescience.com

 by looking at the amount of carbon-14 in a sample.

-The method is called carbon dating or radiodating.
+The method is a form of radiodating called carbon dating.

-Carbon-14 is created at a constant rate in the upper atmosphere
+The isotope carbon-14 is created at a constant rate in the upper

 There is therefore a fixed amount of carbon-14 in the environment